TheBarret/-16/README.md

 | 0   | Z    | Zero                 |
 | 1   | N    | Negative (signed)    |

-Bits 2–15 reserved.
+*Bits 2–15 reserved.*

-`Z` and `N` used by:
+Flags `Z` and `N` are used by:
-  - ADD, SUB, MUL, DIV, AND
+- ADD, SUB, MUL, DIV
-  - OR, XOR, NOT, NEG
+- AND, OR, XOR, NOT, NEG
 - SHF, CMP
 - JMP, IFEQ, IFNE, IFGT, IFLT

 Instruction Format